andygrove/how-query-engines-work/README.md

 # Overview

-Ballista is an experimental distributed compute platform based on [Kubernetes](https://kubernetes.io/) and [Apache Arrow](https://arrow.apache.org/) that I am developing in my spare time for fun.
+Ballista is an experimental distributed compute platform based on [Kubernetes](https://kubernetes.io/) and [Apache Arrow](https://arrow.apache.org/) that I am developing in my spare time as a way to learn more about distributed data processing.
+It is largely inspired by Apache Spark.

-Note that the project has pivoted since the original PoC and is currently being re-implemented.
-The most significant change is that this is no longer a pure Rust project.
-I still believe that Rust is a great language for this project, but it can't be the only language.
-One of the key benefits of Arrow is that it supports multiple languages, including C, C++, C#, Go, Java, JavaScript, MATLAB, Python, R, Ruby, and Rust.
-It should therefore be possible for the Ballista architecture to support more than one language.
-Users need the ability to execute custom code as part of a distributed compute job and likely have existing code.
-Users are also likely to want compatibility with more traditional data science languages such as Python or R, as well as Java.
+Ballista aims to be language-agnostic with an architecture that is capable of supporting any language supported by Apache Arrow, which currently includes C, C++, C#, Go, Java, JavaScript, MATLAB, Python, R, Ruby, and Rust.

 # Ballista Goals